devdave/Valheim-shenanigans/BepInEx/plugins/OdinPlus-TeleportEverything/README.md

 > Note: There are some settings that only appear when you enable the advanced options in your configuration manager.

+## Want to teleport faster?
+Try using also the [QuickTeleport mod](https://valheim.thunderstore.io/package/OdinPlus/QuickTeleport/).
+It works perfectly with teleport everything and several other mods.

 ## Did you like the mod?
 Check out what's being developed or buy me a coffee to support the development:
 <p align="center">